ChainSafe/forest/documentation/src/healthcheck.md

 ## Endpoints

-All endpoints operate on port `2346` by default.
+All healthcheck endpoints operate on port `2346` by default.
 This behaviour can be changed via the `--healthcheck-address` flag.
 All endpoints expose a `verbose` optional query parameter that can be used to get more detailed information about the node's health status.

 Endpoints return a `200 OK` status code if the node is healthy and a `503 Service Unavailable` status code if the node is not healthy.